+Consider "phasing in" changes over time.
 As noted in Chapter 2, the final C2H legislation phased the initiative in over time.
 Phase 1, which included the opening of non-secure placement facilities, would be ready on September 1, 2012 (five months after the budget passed), while Phase 2, which included limited secure placement, would begin on April 1, 2013.

-The City was able to meet the ambitious September 1 goal for opening the NSP facilities, but not without some serious challenges that had to be grappled with in the first year.
+The City was able to meet the ambitious September 1 goal for opening the NSP facilities, but not without some serious challenges in the first year.
 To start, transferring youth from OCFS to ACS custody was not easy, especially given how disruptive changes in placement can be for youth.
 Additionally, delays in court processing and the opening of all of the facilities, as well as the aftermath of Super Storm Sandy lengthened the time it took to transfer all youth, which was finally completed in June 2013.

-Separately, ACS faced significant challenges in the day-today operations of its NSP facilities.
-In the first year of C2H, 662 AWOLs (youth who were Absent Without Leave from C2H group homes, without permission) that lasted at least 24 hours were recorded.
+Separately, ACS faced significant challenges in the day-to-day operations of its NSP facilities.
+In the first year of C2H, 662 AWOLs (youth who were Absent Without Leave from C2H group homes) that lasted at least 24 hours were recorded.

-The high rate of AWOLs that occurred in the first few months of C2H triggered an immediate effort by City Hall, ACS, and providers to understand and address reasons and circumstances for this problem.
-To their credit, the myriad stakeholders involved in C2H managed these setbacks through rapid and transparent responses and by not losing sight of the ultimate goal of the initiative (see more in Addressing AWOLs).
-However, these experiences ultimately delayed the start of Phase II,43 with the LSP facilities opening in 2015, not 2013 as originally planned.
-That said, the lessons learned from the initial roll-out of C2H made for a smoother opening of LSP residences: there were only three AWOL incidents among LSP facilities in the 2016-2017 year (NYC ACS, 2018 (a)).
+The high rate of AWOLS that occurred in the first few months of C2H triggered an immediate effort by City Hall, ACS and providers to understand and address reasons and circumstances for this problem.
+To their credit, the myriad stakeholders involved in C2H managed these setbacks through rapid and transparent responses and by not losing sight of the ultimate goal of the initiative (See more in Addressing AWOLs).
+However, these experiences ultimately delayed the start of Phase II,36 with the LSP facilities opening in 2015, not 2013 as originally planned.
+That said, the lessons learned from the initial rollout of C2H made for a smoother opening of LSP residences: there were only three AWOL incidents among LSP facilities in the 2016-2017 year (NYC ACS 2018 a).